JM-Rib/sds2/README.md

 ## Launching the app:

-To launch the app, in two different terminals, go into the frontend and backend folders:
+To launch the app, in two different terminals, go into the frontend folder:

-### `cd backend`
 ### `cd frontend`

-In each terminal, execute the following command:
+Then, execute the following command:

-### `npm start`
+### `npm run start`

 The application will be accessible at the following address [http://localhost:3000](http://localhost:3000)